sreichholf/dreamDroid/README.md

 * The target dreamboxes should be running a WebInterface with Version 1.6.8 or later.
 * dreamDroid requires at least Android 2.1 (which is the minimum SDK Version required by android-support-v7-appcompat) to work properly.

-# Developing / building dreamDroid (with eclipse)
+# Developing / building dreamDroid with AndroidStudio

-Before you can build dreamDroid you usually have to import some android library projects into your eclise workspace.
-All required libraries can be found in the "libraries" folder of this git repository.
+Simply import dreamDroid as gradle project and you should be fine.

 ## Required Libraries